 Originally completed in 1880 then destroyed by the 1906 earthquake and fire.
-A reconstructed Church was consecrated on April 14, 1912 being among the first churches in the country to be constructed of reinforced concrete which was considered an innovative construction technology at that time.
+A reconstructed Church was consecrated on April 14, 1912.

-The entire church, including the ceiling, is covered with paintings in classical style.
-The illustration of the Last Supper shows a rich variety of facial expressions.
-The positioning of the figures indicates a superior grouping of frescos seldom seen in this country, according to some critics.
+The style is similar to colonial churches in Mexico and South America and earlier precedents in Spain and Portugal.
+The entire church, including the ceiling, is covered with classic paintings and murals loved by the critics.
 The frescos were completed in 1916.
 The faces of the angels on the ceiling were modeled after members of the children's choir.
 These paintings are the work of Luigi Brusaton, an Italian immigrant born in 1885.

-This recently restored landmark was abandoned for 25+ years.
-We reopened and reactivated it to preserve its legacy and serve the community:
+Now, it preserve its legacy and serve the community:

-Adult education: 906.World believes that accessible adult education is essential to helping unemployed or underemployed people acquire the skills needed to get the competitive advantage in the job market.
-In our six classrooms, we will offer part-time and full-time courses in design, marketing, public relations, coding, entrepreneurship, leadership, multimedia studies, art, technology and finance.
+Education: helping people acquire necessary skills for the competitive SF job market.
+We have six classrooms offering part-time and full-time courses in design, marketing, public relations, coding, entrepreneurship, leadership, multimedia studies, art, technology and finance

-Community engagement: This historic neighborhood landmark has hosted many people over the years.
-906.World follows this tradition and will continue to open the doors to the public for community gatherings and events, from book clubs to art exhibits and much more.
+Community engagement: finally opened the doors to the public for community events, from book clubs to art exhibits and much more

 Event Venue: hosting special occasions in this unique setting: nightlife, off-sites, weddings, bar mitzvah, lectures etc.